A Wheel Bands Kit can be used on wheel sizes from 13" to 22".

 If the painted surface is a DIY it depends on surface preparation before painting and quality of paint used.
 If the paint is on the wheel at least as strong as from can of spray on Plasti Dip applied to a properly cleaned up surface then Wheel Bands are safe to apply over the paint.
-See here for how you can stretch the tape sideways to the point of breaking it free from even a Plasti Dip painted surface.

 Unless care is taken and the proper equipment used, Wheel Bands can be damaged during tire changes.
 It is important to let your tire change technician know you have Wheel Bands installed.
 A shop which can change a tire on a $400 alloy wheel without scratching its rims is the best place to trust your Wheel Bands to.
 For getting the longest life out of your Wheel Bands we recommend installing Wheel Bands on wheels with new or relatively new tires.